kaiserapproot/nuklear_fork/Readme.md

 - **Additional Project Files and Samples**
     - Added Visual Studio 2022 project files for OpenGL 1.1 (without GLFW) and GDI in the `nuklear` folder.
     - Added Visual Studio 6.0 sample projects for OpenGL 1.1 (without GLFW) and DirectX9 in the `vs6` folder.
+- **Apple/Mac/iOS/Android Support Added**
+    - Added support for OpenGL 1.1 and Metal on MacOS, and OpenGLES and Metal on iOS under the `apple` folder.
+    - Added support and project files for OpenGLES on Android under the `Android` folder.
+    - Tap (touch) event support for both Android and iOS platforms.
 - **Others**
     - Improved directory structure and added/organized samples to enhance build and usage convenience.